Mt Coot-tha, originally home to the Turrbal Aboriginal people, has had a storied history of logging, gold mining and as a military base.

 **This article was updated in December 2021.**

-Experience the magic of story-time with your child at the Bamboo Grove (number 7 on the visitor map) .
-This interactive session includes stories and songs for...
+Experience the magic of story-time with your child at the Bamboo Grove .
+Discover the joy of nature-based stories and experiences to try at home.
+Ideal for...